-Materials and Methods: Two field locations were established in Fall 2020 and two in Fall of 2021 (Table 1).
-Each year, one of the field trials will be located in the northern growing region at the Northwest Research and Outreach Center at Crookston following wheat, and the second will be located on an on-farm trial location in the southern growing region following corn near Hector.
+Materials and Methods: Two field locations were established in at new locations in Fall 2020, 2021, and 2022 (Table 1).
+Each year, one of the field trials was located in the northern growing region at the Northwest Research and Outreach Center at Crookston following wheat in 2021 and 2022 and soybean in 2023.
+The second located on an on-farm trial location in the southern growing region following corn near Hector in 2021 and near Renville in 2022 and 2023.
 There are two separate studies at each location.

 Study 1 consists of six N rates at Crookston (0 to 200 lbs) and eight in the southern region (0 to 210 lbs).
 All N is applied as urea in the fall and in the spring.
 Trials consist of a split plot design where main plots consist of N rate and sub-plots within each main plot will be N timing such that the same rate can be applied side by side for comparison.
 Fall application are targeted to the end of October or when the soil has stabilized below 50°F and incorporated as soon as possible after application.
-Spring application are made just prior to and incorporated before planting (Table 2).
+Spring fertilizer application was made just prior to- and incorporated before planting (Table 2).